May 2022 Accessibility Corner Blog

 There are many ways to make your written digital content accessible:

-Also, CSUN’s Universal Design Center has useful resources about accessible digital media.
+Additionally, CSUN’s Universal Design Center has useful resources about accessible digital media.
 They share best practices for creating accessible emails, presentations, spreadsheets, forms, and more.

 Accessible Social Media